tschneidereit/typed-objects-explainer/core.md

 let coercedPoints = new PointType.array([new PointType(1, 2), new PointType(10, 20)]);
 // Creates an instance as a view onto the given buffer, starting at the given
-// offset and with the given length, both of which are optional. let pointsView = new PointType.array(buffer(points), 3, 3);
+// offset and with the given length, both of which are optional.
+// This overload is only available for transparent types. let pointsView = new PointType.array(buffer(points), 3, 3);
 ```